Liuhongzhi2018/LearningforIELTS/Listening_9-PD.md

 26.They were both disappointed by this=wasted/didn’t have much impact/shame.
 27.They disagree about why this was an issue=I actually didn’t have a problem with that.

+C12 Test5 Section2

+17.Joy Parkins.
+F. during the day and how long.
+18.David Field.
+C. injure yourself, appropriate treatment.
+19.Dexter Wills.
+D. smash a plate 打碎.
+20.Mike Smith.
+B. takes care of all the stores of perishables 易腐物品.